MBoreham/Solidity-Foundry-FundWithdraw/README.md

 ## ✨ Features

 - **Fund Deposit:** Users can deposit ETH into the contract's fund.
-- **Fund Withdrawal:** Users can withdraw ETH from the contract's fund.
+- **Fund Withdrawal:** Owner can withdraw ETH from the contract's fund.
 (Further access controls would be needed in a production environment).

 ## 🛠️ Tech Stack